 Testing Subject lines purely on length

 Of course subject lines or subject line length isn’t all you should be looking at.
 And even if you wanted, there is no way to do a subject line test purely on length.
 Because adding more words / characters also changing other elements of the subject line.
-And all elements of a subject line can affect the amount of interest in your campaigns.
-See the video on how to Optimize subject line force with this 4 step checklist from an earlier blogpost here.
+All elements of a subject line can affect the amount of interest in your campaigns.
+Testing can be a part of your email marketing strategy.
+See the video on how to Optimize subject line force with this 4 step checklist from an earlier blogpost.

 Which subject lines trigger your audience